-- 3.76.
+- 3.78.
 If there are more than two people nominated for any position to be filled and there is not a clear majority of votes in favour of one person, then the name of the person with the least number of votes will be taken off the list and a new vote taken.
-The process will continue until there is a majority of votes for one person. - 3.77.
-Where a vote is taken for the election of the Chair and the out-going Chair is present in the room and not seeking re-election, the out-going Chair will preside over the election of the new Chair. - 3.78.
-The out-going Chair shall be deemed to have retired from that positionimmediately before the start of a meeting at which a Chair is to beelected. - 3.78-3.79.
-The Chair shall, unless he/she resigns or becomes disqualified, continue in office until his/her successor becomes entitled to act as Chair of the Council. - 3.80.
-Subject to Rule 3.74 and in accordance with Rule 3.6 b members of the Council shall appoint one of their number to preside over the election of Chair if the Vice-Chair is seeking election as Chair or is not present. - 3.79.3.81.
-If a vacancy in these positions (Chair/Vice-Chair) occurs the Council will fill the vacancy at the next available meeting. - 3.80.3.82.
+The process will continue until there is a majority of votes for one person. - 3.79.
+Where a vote is taken for the election of the Chair and the out-going Chair is present in the room and not seeking re-election, the out-going Chair will preside over the election of the new Chair. - 3.80. - 3.81.
+The Chair shall, unless he/she resigns or becomes disqualified, continue in office until his/her successor becomes entitled to act as Chair of the Council. - 3.82.
+Subject to Rule 3.74 and in accordance with Rule 3.6 b members of the Council shall appoint one of their number to preside over the election of Chair if the Vice-Chair is seeking election as Chair or is not present. - 3.83.
+If a vacancy in these positions (Chair/Vice-Chair) occurs the Council will fill the vacancy at the next available meeting. - 3.84.
 Officers shall not call for nominations for the election of the Chair.